New York University and Kimmel Operations do not assume any liability for articles that are lost, stolen, or misplaced on University property.

 - Schwartz Plaza may only be booked by Clubs.

 - Schwartz Plaza may only be used for promotional tabling.
-Other events, protests, demonstrations, or concerts are forbidden.

 - Clubs with a Reservation in Schwartz Plaza must remain quiet and respectful of the neighborhood.
 No amplified music or sound is allowed.